-Wondering where to go in Hilton Head with eating and shopping on your mind?
+Got eating and shopping on your mind?
 Look no further than Harbour Town.
 This charming array of boutiques and restaurants is a worthwhile stop.
 It surrounds the Sea Pines Resort’s basin for yachts, with plenty of outdoor cafés allowing you to soak in the sun.

 From the Harbour Town waterfront, there are lots of different options.
 You can relax and enjoy the view or partake in a recreational activity.
 Explore nature on a dolphin cruise, get some thrills jet skiing, or go paddleboarding.
 Whatever you choose, there’s something here for every style of traveler.

 Golfers will be happy to know that golf links are aplenty around Harbour Town, too.
 Several world-class golf courses dot Hilton Head Island.
 For a fun & active day out, it’s worth playing a round.